 1) For payment made through wire transfer members need to pay additional Rs.800/- as Bank Commission and Wire Transfer charges.

-2) After the payment has been made through wire transfer, members are requested to inform Mr. Ravi Mastekar (Manager-Accounts) at accounts@actuariesindia.org under copy to Ms. Prajakta Bhosle (Membership) at actsoc@actuariesindia.org for confirming the receipt.
+2) After the payment has been made through wire transfer, members are requested to inform Ms. Milan Ghosalkar ( Manager ) at milan@actuariesindia.org under copy to Mr. Sandeep Mahajan (Membership) at sandeep@actuariesindia.org for confirming the receipt.
 In case the members do not send any communication to IAI in this regard, the Institute shall not be responsible for the payment made and amount shall be kept in suspense A/c as a result of which members will remain Inactive in the database.